GJNilsen/YPDrawSignatureView/README.md

 ## Support and Issues

-Please only file issues on GitHub for bugs, use StackOverflow for support related questions.
+GitHub Issues are for filing bug reports and feature requests only.
+Use [StackOverflow](http://stackoverflow.com/search?q=YPDrawSignatureView) for support related questions.

 ## Author